 Adult High School

-• Students must be at least 18 years old or withdrawn from high school for 1 month if younger than 18.
-Underage students please contact Wendy Davis at [email protected] for additional paperwork before attending orientation.
+- Students must be at least 18 years old or withdrawn from high school for one month if younger than 18.
+Underage students, please email Wendy Davis at [email protected] for additional paperwork before attending orientation.

 You can request a copy of your Adult High School Transcript by sending an email to [email protected].
 The email should include the student’s name at the time of attendance, date of birth, year of completion and the complete address where the official transcript should be sent.